-Washington state Health Department releases plan for distributing eventual COVID-19 vaccines
+COVID-19 vaccine distribution plan unveiled for Washington state

 The plan recognizes the disproportionate impact COVID-19 has had on some communities, and promises that allocation of vaccines “will be guided by maximizing health and societal benefit while taking an equity lens into consideration.”

+Experts expect vaccine supply to be limited.
+Federal officials have begun to stockpile doses of several vaccines, in hopes they prove to be safe and effective.

-Several potential vaccines are in phase 3 clinical trials and could seek authorization for emergency use from the U.S. Food and Drug Administration in the next few months.
+Several potential vaccines are in phase 3 clinical trials and could seek authorization for emergency use from the U.S. Food and Drug Administration (FDA) in the next few months.

+These clinical trials involve tens of thousands of people.
+The FDA will review data on potential vaccines’ safety and efficacy.
+Dr. Peter Marks, who directs the FDA’s Center for Biologics Evaluation and Research has said the data will be reviewed and vetted publicly.

+The FDA has said it expects vaccines to be effective in at least 50% of people.
+Some potential vaccines would, if approved, come with complicated logistical requirements such as ultracold storage, which would make them more challenging to distribute widely.

-State officials said in a news release the plan would change as they learn more about a potential vaccine.
+Washington state officials said in a news release the plan would change as they learn more about a potential vaccine.

 “We want to emphasize that this is the first version of our plan,” said Michele Roberts, the department’s acting assistant secretary, who has oversight for COVID-19 vaccines.
 “This is essentially a living document.
 But the one thing that won’t change is our focus on equitable distribution of the vaccine as a priority.
 As we learn more about the vaccine, and as we learn more specifically from communities and partners most impacted by COVID-19, this plan will evolve.”